Libbum/DICE.jl/README.md

 ## Usage

+Prerequisites for using this package are [JuMP](https://github.com/JuliaOpt/JuMP.jl) and a NLP solver.
+We use [Ipopt](https://projects.coin-or.org/Ipopt) here, but it's possible to use one of your choice.
+Detailed instructions of setting these dependencies up on your machine can be viewed in the [JuMP Documentation](http://www.juliaopt.org/JuMP.jl/0.18/installation.html).

 ### Notebooks

 Self contained notebooks can be found in the [notebooks](/notebooks) directory that run default instances of each model, plot the major results and compare the output with original source data (where available).